 - Future-proofs your website implementation, since the user interface side is more resilient in the face of change

 A summary of what the decoupled model is made up of:

 Headless Commerce is something in which the content is separated from the logic and functional layer, making it a viable solution for many businesses looking to prioritize content going ahead.
-Push content into the front end isolated from the management environment.
+Push content into the frontend isolated from the management environment.

 Focus resources on customer interactions without worrying about impacting critical systems such as payment processing or product databases.
 Unlike traditional Commerce, the headless solution allows store owners to do just that.
-Take the headless approach and simplify the management of your eCommerce store.With headless Commerce you can efficiently manage the content and deliver it to any channel, something that the traditional CMS couldn’t support, giving us the flexibility of content, custom code, the editing interface and templates in a single environment.
+Take the headless approach and simplify the management of your eCommerce store.With headless Commerce you can manage the content and deliver it to any channel, something that the traditional CMS (Content Management System) couldn’t support, giving us the flexibility of content, custom code, the editing interface and templates in a single environment.
 Traditional eCommerce limited the ability to change sites at whim.

-If the front and back end are tied (full stack), any change executed on the front end will affect the back end as well which then costs time, money and introduces risk.
+If the front and backend are tied (full stack), any change executed on the frontend will affect the backend as well which then costs time, money and introduces risk.

 Headless Commerce architecture is something that realizes the need for CMS with eCommerce and allows for both to co-exist without any conflict.
-In other words, decouple the front-end customer touch points from the back end operational systems that we use to run the business.
+In other words, you can decouple the frontend customer touch points from the backend operational systems that we use to run the business.
 You can connect the eCommerce platform to additional tools like ERPs, PIMs, and perform other integrations via APIs.

 So, keep your existing content but still expand your eCommerce offerings without disrupting the entire business.
 Plus, with headless Commerce you'd reduce the time to market as well.

 - With UX being the clear focus for any brand going ahead, you want to invest in Headless architecture as it helps you to deliver a rich User Experience.